epam/edp-install/docs/user-guide/library.md

 !![Library menu](../assets/user-guide/edp-portal-library-page.png "Library menu")

-1. Create another library by clicking the plus sign icon on the right side of the screen and performing the same steps as described on the [Add Library](add-library.md) page.

-2. Open library data by clicking its link name.
-Once clicked, the following blocks will be displayed:

-* **Library status** - displays the Git Server status.
-Can be red or green depending on if the EDP Portal managed to connect to the Git Server with the specified credentials or not.
+* **Library status** - displays the library status.
+Can be red or green depending on if the KubeRocketCI portal managed to connect to the Git Server with the specified credentials or not.
-* **Library name (clickable)** - displays the Git Server name set during the Git Server creation.
+* **Library name (clickable)** - displays the library name set during the library creation.
-* **Open documentation** - opens the documentation that leads to this page.
+* **Open documentation** - opens the library related documentation page.
-* **Enable filtering** - enables filtering by Git Server name and namespace where this custom resource is located in.
+* **Enable filtering** - enables filtering by library name and namespace where this custom resource is located in.
 * **Create new library** - displays the **Create new component** menu.
 * **Edit library** - edit the library by selecting the options icon next to its name in the libraries list, and then selecting **Edit**.
 For details see the [Edit Existing Library](#edit-existing-library) section.
 * **Delete Library** - remove library by clicking the vertical ellipsis button and then selecting **Delete**.